skdeep2001/proxyredis/README.md

 ## Known Issues / Areas for Improvement
 - Fix issue with graceful shutdown of the HTTP server causing container take longer to shutdown.
 - Add pre-commit git hooks for PEP8 linter
 - More comprehensive unit and system tests.
+For example:
   - Test with different key and value sizes.
   - Test LRU expiry
+  - Test all error responses
+  - High load test
 - Improve the code documentation including this README.
 - Add logging.
+- Add error injection mechanisms.
+- Add some more decoupling through factory constructors so cache implementations can be configured at service startup.
+This will help with testing.
 - Change redis connection to connection pool for developing the concurrent LRUCache.
 - Harden against exceptions such as the redis service failure and error out gracefully.
 - Dump http server/lrucache/db metrics to a stats database (that can be aggregated across multiple cache partitions/shards) and displayed in something like a Grafana dashboard.